 There is a predictable rhythm to man’s attempts at solving hard problems.
 It goes something like this.

-- New technology or technique is applied to age-old important problem.
+- New technology or technique is applied to an age-old important problem.

 - Smart people spend time on this problem/solution.

 - Solutions appear but fall short of expectations.

 - The technology or more commonly that application of it is stigmatised.